nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  45% - Can clash with Haumea's  need for stability and harmony,  leading to a tendency to disrupt existing social structures or to become overly idealistic in their approach.
 * **Tilt:**  10% Harmony Tilt

-**17. Makemake/Uranus (Yang Makemake, Leading Uranus): Resourceful Changemaker, Building a New World**
+**17. Makemake/Uranus (Yang Makemake, Uranus Leading): Resourceful Changemaker, Building a New World**
 * **Principle:** This archetype combines Uranus's revolutionary spirit with Makemake's focus on resourcefulness and self-reliance, leading to a proactive approach to creating change.
 Makemake,  representing  resourcefulness,  ingenuity, and action in service of a cause, takes the lead,  inspiring a fearless pursuit of a better world.
 They are driven by a desire to break free from limiting systems and build a more equitable and sustainable future, using their ingenuity and collaborative spirit to make a lasting impact.
 * **Examples:**
     * **Social Entrepreneurs:**  Individuals who combine their passion for social change with a business mindset,  developing innovative and sustainable solutions to address social and environmental challenges.